skrey/yellow-extensions/source/edit/README.md

 ## How to restore a deleted page

 All pages that are deleted in the web browser are saved in the `system/trash` folder.
-You can restore a deleted page by renaming it and copying it back into the `content` folder.
+You can restore a deleted page by copying it back into the `content` folder.

 ## Examples